cloudfoundry/php-buildpack/README.md

     - Application files are copied to the *htdocs* folder.
     - Apache HTTPD & PHP 5.4 are downloaded, configured with the build pack defaults and run.
     - Your application is accessible at the URL http://<app-name>.cfapps.io (assuming your targeted towards Pivotal Web Services).

-## How to use Codizy

-Just add ?Codizy=on on a url served by a php url.
-  - You'll be prompted to create a new Codizy Account or use an existing one
-  - Once your account created, a trial version of Codizy will be downloaded
-  - Then create a local Codizy account, and you'll access to full power of Codizy

 ## More Information